-Your heart drops and you know that today won’t be a good day!
-You’re the latest victim of a ransomware cyber attack.
-Your system is a hostage until you follow the instructions to pay the ransom.
+Your heart drops, and you know this week will be horrible!
+You’re the hostage of a hacker until you pay the ransom.

 A study by the University of Maryland calculated that hackers attack every 39 seconds.
-With over 1 000, of these cyberattacks targeted at small businesses according to the Verizon 2019 Data Breach Investigations Report (DBIR).
+With over 1 000 attacks a day targeted at small businesses, according to the Verizon 2019 Data Breach Investigations Report (DBIR).

-So it is up SMB owners to learn more about, and invest more, in digital security.
+So, it is up to business owners to learn more about and invest more in digital security.

 Jesse Rothstein, CTO of online security provider ExtraHop says:

-According to CSO Online 92% of malware is simply delivered by email.
-Tricking individuals into clicking on a link, opening an attachment, giving out critical information or even giving computer access to the hacker.
+According to CSO Online, 92% of malware is delivered by email, designed to trick an individual into clicking a link.
+Opening an attachment, giving out critical information or even giving computer access to the hacker.

-Outsiders are responsible for 69% of the cyber attacks which includes 39% from organized criminal groups.
-Another major player is governments and their agencies who are involved in about 23% of the breaches.
+About 70% of the attacks are from outsiders, including 40% from organised criminal groups.
+But another major player is governments and their agencies, with about 23% of the breaches.

-Then internal offenders account for about 34% of the incidents with this including 2% of partners in firms.
+It is concerning that about 30% of the incidents are internal offenders, including 2% of partners in firms.

-Smaller organizations of 1–250 employees have the highest targeted malicious email rate at 1 in 323.
+Smaller organisations with 1–250 employees, have the highest targeted malicious email rate at 1 in 323.
 (Symantec)

-No business is too small or too large to fall victim to a data breach.
-And no industry has proved immune to attack..
+But no business is too small or large to fall victim to a data breach.
+And no industry is immune to attack.

-Steps to Take to Defend Against a Cyber Attack:
+Steps to Take to Defend Against a Computer Attack

-Here are the defenses that every business should put these defences in place.
+Here are the defenses that every business should put in place.

 Budget for Cyber Protection

-Train all staff on smart high-tech behaviour.
-With cybercrime always evolving there should be regular up-dates maintaining awareness on the latest online threats and trends.
+As cybercrime is ever evolving, there should be regular updates to maintain awareness of the latest online threats and trends.

-All staff must understand the dangers of clicking on unsolicited email links and attachments.
-Always being alert for warning signs of fraudulent emails which are among the fastest-growing forms of “phishing”.
+All staff must understand the dangers of clicking on unsolicited email links and attachments, being alert for fraudulent emails, and knowing that these are among the fastest-growing forms of “phishing”.

-The training should include teaching drills and exercises grounded in real-world everyday scenarios that test employees’ ability to detect scammers.
+The training should include teaching drills and exercises grounded in real-world everyday scenarios.
+Routines and exercises that test employees’ ability to detect scammers.
 Employees must have clear guidelines on how to respond to fraudulent requests.

-There should be regular vulnerability tests conducted.
-Risk assessments performed on computer networks and applications regularly for vulnerability and risk, with tests designed to find and eliminate possible points of failure.
+Test computer networks and applications regularly for vulnerability and risk, with tests designed to find and eliminate possible points of failure.

-Implement AI analytics tools that can scan networks, user accounts, and applications to determine what passes for normal behaviour, and auto-detect and immobilize suspicious activities before they spread.
+Use AI analytics tools to scan networks, user accounts, and applications to determine normal behaviour.
+Use these to auto-detect and immobilise suspicious activities before they spread.

 Use Firewalls and Antivirus Software to Protect Devices

-All computers, smartphones and tablet should all be protected with good antivirus software.
+All computers, smartphones and tablets should have good antivirus software protection.

-Distributed denial of service (DDoS) protection is an essential control for many industries.
+Distributed denial of service (DDoS) protection is essential for many industries.
 Guard against non-malicious interruptions with continuous monitoring and capacity planning for traffic spikes.

 Be Wary of Inside Jobs

-Limit employees’ access to only the files, folders, and applications that they need to perform their on-the-job tasks.
+Limit employees’ access to only the files, folders, and applications they need for their work tasks.

-Check emails for links and executables.
-Give your teams ways to report potential phishing or pretexting
+Track email for links and executables.
+Give staff ways to report potential phishing or pretexting.

 Be Careful What is Clicked and Opened

-Simply, if you don’t know what it is or who it’s from then hit “delete”
+If you don’t know what it is or who it’s from, hit “delete.”

 Don’t Fall for Fear Tactics